alexmacarthur/typeit/README.md

   <script src="typeit.js"></script>
   ```

 2. Create an empty HTML element to select.
 (If you want to have a fallback for users without JavaScript, you can put a string or strings right into this element.
-More on that later.)
+For more on that, see the <a href="http://macarthur.me/typeit/docs">full documentation.</a>.)

   ```html
   <span class="type-it"></span>